Azure/AKS-Landing-Zone-Accelerator/Scenarios/BlueGreen-Deployment-for-AKS/GAP/bluegreen-aks-solution-content.md

 - [KeyVault](https://azure.microsoft.com/services/key-vault/), it is required to manage in the proper way the secrets and certificates that need to be use at AKS level.

 ### Alternatives

-> Use this section to talk about alternative Azure services or architectures that you might consider for this solution.
-Include the reasons why you might choose these alternatives.
-Customers find this valuable because they want to know what other services or technologies they can use as part of this architecture.

-> What alternative technologies were considered and why didn't we use them?
-> List all "children" architectures (likely solution ideas) that build off this GAP architecture

 From a pattern perspective there altrenative scenarios to implement a more controlled switch between the cluster, that means that the core pattern remin the same, and the main change is on the traffic switch method, just as example is possible to have a *canary release* with traffic rules based on:
 - percentage of the incoming traffic